mrowa44/yolo-cli/readme.md

 ```

-And run `yolo` in any project directory.
+And run `yolo` in any directory of a project.

 Installation